Webinar: Designing domain models with the business in mind

 Therefore, the challenge for teams is to rectify this and put the model at the centre of how development and IT work together.
 Teams that achieve this will benefit from fewer misunderstandings reaching the code, less costly rework, and faster delivery times.

-What you will learn:
+What you will learn from this video:

 • Why a model shouldn’t mimic reality